OverCry/Reader/README.md

 ## [husky](https://typicode.github.io/husky/)

 This repo use Husky, which was something I spent some time implementing on my work repo.
 Personally, I always find that the steps I've used in the past will end up failing in some way.
-However, I have found the experience using it worth the effort in figuring out how to implement Husky into the particular project structure
+However, I have found the experience using it worth the effort in figuring out how to implement Husky into the particular project structure.

+These particular steps were done with reference to this [guide](https://dev.to/shashwatnautiyal/complete-guide-to-eslint-prettier-husky-and-lint-staged-fh9)

 ### Steps